robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 Open Keywords Docs that are fully typed and lets have a look to some basic things.
 I think it is imported to point out the type of arguments in comparison the type of setting an argument.
 See next-->
 ### Keyword Arguments

+> [!IMPORTANT]
+> LXX Understand the difference between argument kinds and the way of calling them.
+(K2)

 Most library keywords can be parameterized with arguments that are passed to the keyword when it is called to customize its behavior.
 As more business oriented keywords are as less arguments they typically have.